Why Product Operating Model Transformation?

 • Adopt outcome-focused product management: Expanding the software development lifecycle (SDLC) to apply a customer-centric product development lifecycle (PDLC) and adopting an outcome-focused product portfolio management practice helped PayPal accelerate product delivery and respond quickly to market changes.

-• Unified tools improve visibility and decision-making: Integrating a portfolio management system provided PayPal with the insights needed to prioritize holistically, gain visibility, monitor progress, and make trade-off decisions.
+• Unified tools improve visibility and decision-making: the right tool enables the right practice, and data needed for decisions.
+Integrating a portfolio management system provided PayPal with the insights needed to prioritize holistically, gain visibility, monitor progress, and make trade-off decisions.